yilundu/yilundu.github.io/_posts/2016-12-24-Deep Q Learning on Space Invaders.md

         return s_batch, a_batch, r_batch, d_batch, s2_batch

 ```
-# Exploration
+### Exploration
+---

+How do we play the game while we are training our network?
+Do we continously choose what we believe is the best action?
+But if we do this
-We use an $$\epsilon$$ exploration policy to play the game.
+, how will we be able to discover a new move?
+As a result, we use an $$\epsilon$$ exploration policy to play the game.
 This means that with probability $$\epsilon$$
 you do a random action.
-Otherwise, we select the action with the highest Q value from our current state.
+Otherwise, we select the action with the highest Q value(what we believe is the best action) from our current state.
+In addition,
+since at the beginning of training, our belief in Q values is completely baseless, we slowly linearily decrease our $$\epsilon$$ from $$1$$ to $$0.1$$.

 ``` python
     def predict_movement(self, data, epsilon):